 - fields (FieldCollection or DataFieldBase) A sequence of single fields or collection of fields that will be appended to the fields in the current collection.
 The data of all fields will be copied. - label (str) Label of the new field collection.
-If omitted, the current label is used checks whether other is compatible with the current field
+If omitted, the current label is used assert_field_compatible(other, accept_scalar=False)